HELVE/H_OVERVIEW/README.md

 > Audio Futura Microlabel

 Core Drive: Make a contained world for your bad programs.
-- leave a mark on the world
+- leave a mark on the world, take your future into your hands
 - express your emotions in order to contain them and use them (also the main lesson for people)
 - have an audio microlabel with the most insane unique lore